timecapsulellc/clubroyale-/docs/COMPREHENSIVE_AUDIT_REPORT.md

 │                                                             │
 │  ❌ What the app DOES NOT do:                               │
 │  • Process any payments                                     │
-│  • Sell diamonds or virtual currency                        │
 │  • Facilitate real money transfers                          │
 │  • Connect to any payment gateway                           │
 │                                                             │